aedera/deepredmt/README.md

 ## Results

-Deepred-Mt was compared to two state-of-the-art methods for predicting editing
+In our experiments, Deepred-Mt was compared to two state-of-the-art methods for predicting editing
 sites: PREP-Mt and PREPACT.
 The following figure shows precision-recall curves obtained from the predictions of each method.
 Deepred-Mt achieves the highest F1 scores and the best areas under the curves (AUPRC) for two predictive